phone icon in white color

 Share

-4 weeks ago
+4 months ago

-Answers (1)
+Answers (2)

 Dr. Prateek Thakur

 M.B.B.S, M.S.
 (General Surgery), M.Ch.
-(Plastic Surgery), DrNB (Plastic Surgery) | 15 Years Experience Overall
+(Plastic Surgery), DrNB (Plastic Surgery)|16 Years Experience Overall

 A painless, soft swelling on the forearm that has been there for a few weeks is most often due to a benign cause such as a fatty lump (lipoma), a small cyst, or another non‑cancerous soft‑tissue growth rather than something serious.

-However, because any new lump needs proper assessment, the safest step is to have it examined in person by a doctor (preferably a general surgeon or orthopaedic/soft‑tissue specialist), who will check how mobile it is, whether it is attached to muscle or skin, and whether there are any nerve or vessel issues, and may suggest an ultrasound and, if necessary, a needle test (FNAC/core biopsy) to confirm the diagnosis.
+However, because any new lump needs proper assessment, the safest step is to have it examined in person by a doctor (preferably a general surgeon or orthopedic/soft‑tissue specialist), who will check how mobile it is, whether it is attached to muscle or skin, and whether there are any nerve or vessel issues, and may suggest an ultrasound and, if necessary, a needle test (FNAC/core biopsy) to confirm the diagnosis.

-You should be especially alert if the lump starts to grow rapidly, becomes red, hot, or very painful, turns hard or fixed to the underlying tissue, or you notice symptoms like tingling, numbness, weakness of the hand, fever, or unexplained weight loss these changes mean you should see a doctor as soon as possible for detailed evaluation.
+You should be especially alert if the lump starts to grow rapidly, becomes red, hot, or very painful, turns hard or fixed to the underlying tissue, or you notice symptoms like tingling, numbness, weakness of the hand, fever, or unexplained weight loss.
+These changes mean you should see a doctor as soon as possible for detailed evaluation.